 NZART is a non-profit association of amateur radio operators

-The Trust was formed by the New Zealand Association of Radio Transmitters, to help and encourage young persons wishing to further their education in the science of radio.
-This is in keeping with the aims and objectives of the Association's Constitution.
+The Trust was formed to help and encourage persons wishing to further their education in the science of radio.

-Applications are invited from secondary school science teachers for Grants from the NZART Radioscience Education Trust to promote the development of projects in the general areas of radio and/or electronics.
+Applications are invited from Schools, Educatonal Institutes, Clubs and Individuals.
+Applications must have an educational aspect in radioscience, i.e. the use of electromagnetic waves, or other aspects associated with the generation or reception of the same. on the secondary school science teachers for Grants from the NZART Radioscience Education Trust to promote the development of projects in the general areas of radio and/or electronics.

 It is anticipated that these projects will lead to entries in the local area Science and Technology Fair.
 For distribution, grants not exceeding $250 are envisaged.